EvgeniySaschenko/newcatalog/README.md

 ## Description
 <b>NEWCATALOG</b> is a content management system (CMS) that allows you to create catalogs / ratings of websites.

+This CMS allows you to quickly create a collection of web pages and better structures the data when compared with non-specialized CMS in the task of creating a subset of web pages.

 > ❗️ This is not yet a stable version of the CMS, it will change and may contain critical bugs.
 I plan to gradually refactor and add new functionality.

 <b>Demo admin panel:</b> https://admin.newcatalog.net:1111